2019–20 North Alabama Lions men's basketball team

 The 2019–20 North Alabama Lions men's basketball team represented the University of North Alabama in the 2019–20 NCAA Division I men's basketball season.
-The Lions, led by second-year head coach Tony Pujol, played their home games at Flowers Hall in Florence, Alabama as members of the Atlantic Sun Conference.
-They finished the season 13–17, 8–8 in ASUN play to finish in fifth place.
+The Lions, led by second-year head coach Tony Pujol, played their home games at Flowers Hall in Florence, Alabama as members of the Atlantic Sun Conference (ASUN).
+They finished the season 13–17, 8–8 in ASUN play, to finish in fifth place.
 They lost in the quarterfinals of the ASUN tournament to Stetson.

-This season will mark North Alabama's second of a four-year transition period from Division II to Division I As a result, the Lions are not eligible for NCAA postseason play but can participate in the ASUN tournament.
-They could also play in the CIT or CBI, if invited.
+This season will mark North Alabama's second of a four-year transition period from Division II to Division I. As a result, the Lions are not eligible for NCAA postseason play but can participate in the ASUN tournament.
+They could have also played in the CIT or CBI, if invited.

 Previous season

-The Lions finished the 2018–19 season 10–22 overall, 7–9 in ASUN play to finish in a tie for sixth place.
+The Lions finished the 2018–19 season 10–22 overall, 7–9 in ASUN play, to finish in a tie for sixth place.
 In the ASUN tournament, they were defeated by North Florida in the quarterfinals.